Dig-Voice-AI/ccai-aa-sdk/README.md

 #### Initialize

 Initializes the SDK in the provided element and sets the config to be used.
-Always call this method before calling other methods.

 <h5>Method</h5>